What is a ‘continuous payment authority’ (CPA) on a payday loan and how can I cancel it?

 If your request has been ignored or declined by the bank, you can take your complaint to the Financial Ombudsman Service, which is a free resource set up to resolve disputes between financial firms and their customers.

 Because payday loans are relatively easy to obtain, borrowers are likely to encounter problems with continuous payment authorities.
 We can help if you’re trying to cancel a CPA and are experiencing issues, or simply need more information about your rights.
 Scotland Debt Solutions has been helping Scottish residents out of debt since 1989.
-Call our expert team for a free initial consultation at one of four offices around the country.
+Call our expert team for a free initial consultation at one of five offices around the country.